krakrukra/PocketAdmin/extra/examplePayloads/layoutTest/readme.md

-This payload is intended for testing keybard layout files.
+This payload is intended for testing keybard layout files, which
+means you will have to copy /extra/kblayout/ onto the device.
-You should have some text editor open before inserting the
+You should have some text editor open before inserting the device,
-device, and both PocketAdmin and target machine's GUI have
+and both PocketAdmin and target machine's GUI have to be configured
-to be configured for the same keyboard layout.
+to use the same keyboard layout.
+The device should then type a long
+string containing all of the available printable characters.

+I recommend to first open the payload.txt and copy-paste the string
+from there to serve as a reference.
+Then you should move your cursor
+to the line below and plug the device in.
+If everything went well,
+the string that was typed in by the device would be the same as the
+reference string above.

+If any characters are not the same as above you should either use a
+different layout file, or modify it so it works.
 In this example
-french layout is expected, so change it to your own.
-After
+French layout is expected.
+To change it you should edit the
-you plug the device in, it should type a string just like in
-the script: `1234567890-=qwertyuiop[]\asdfghjkl;'zxcvbnm,./
-~!@#$%^&*()_+QWERTYUIOP{}|ASDFGHJKL:"ZXCVBNM<>?

-If any characters are not typed like the script says, you
-need to modify the layout file.
+config.txt and replace "fr_FR" with a different layout filename.

-Note: on italian keyboard there is no way to input tilde and
+Note: on Italian keyboard there is no way to input tilde and
 backtick symbols ( ~ and ` ), so spacebars are used instead.

+This payload also uses HID_ONLY_MODE, so you will need to use
+the MSD-only button to make it show up as a flash drive again.